Ackman backs Khodorkovsky's fuel crisis warning for Russia

 | WTI Futures | $70.03 per barrel | +1.20% |

-How will Russia's potential reduction in fuel exports impact global energy markets and prices in the coming months?
+How will Russia's potential reduction in fuel exports impact global energy prices and supply chains?